vishwath96/ChatWithResume/README.md

 ### Contact

-For any inquiries, feedback, or suggestions regarding ResumeQA, feel free to reach out to us at vishwathvice@gmail.com.
+For any inquiries, feedback, or suggestions regarding ResumeQA, feel free to reach out to me at vishwathvice@gmail.com.
 I value your input and am committed to continuously improving our project to meet your needs.

 ### Enjoy Exploring ResumeQA!